Whether you’re new to AdWords or not, you’ll know that there are hundreds of metrics at your fingertips.

 How often your ads are clicked when they’re shown as a percentage

-The percentage of times your ad is shown when someone searched one of your keyword
+The percentage of times your ad is shown when someone searched one of your keywords.

 These are the basic metrics that most people are familiar with.